 Need to Resolve a Charge of Discrimination through EEOC Mediation?

-Once a charge of discrimination is filed with the EEOC, the process which follows is best described as a waiting game.
+Once a charge of discrimination is filed with the EEOC, the process can be a bit of a waiting game.
 However, in many cases, the EEOC will invite parties to engage in mediation with the mediator provided by the EEOC.
 The parties can also agree to mediate with a private mediator outside of the EEOC process.
-Mediation is a voluntary process but if the parties agree to engage in mediation, a negotiated resolution may be reached in a timely and efficient manner.
+Mediation is a voluntary process, but if the parties agree to engage in mediation, a negotiated resolution may be reached quickly and efficiently.

 Understanding the EEOC Mediation Process